JonZeolla/Lab/README.md

 * Password:  P@ssword

 ### Configure a new VM for distribution
+Note:  This setup will only handle the RFID stations.
+Because of Windows licensing and the fact that my MSR605 only works on Windows, I am unable to distribute that as a VM.

 1. Install Kali 2016.1 in a VM[1]
 2. Login as root, then open a terminal
 3. (optional) Take a snapshot